MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-rename-method.md

  **Enter your changes again in the updated window, or start the interrupted activity again.**

  In earlier versions of [!INCLUDE[d365fin_md](../../includes/d365fin_md.md)], certain situations allowed code that an end-user runs to modify a record after a newer version of the record was written and committed to the database.
 This would overwrite the newer changes.
-However, in [!INCLUDE[d365fin_long_md](../../includes/d365fin_long_md.md)], we have restricted the [MODIFY Method \(RecordRef\)](recordref-modify-method.md), **RENAME** Method \(RecordRef\), and [DELETE Method \(RecordRef\)](recordref-delete-method.md) so that the end-user receives the following run-time error in these certain situations:
+However, in [!INCLUDE[d365fin_long_md](../../includes/d365fin_long_md.md)], we have restricted the [Modify Method \(RecordRef\)](recordref-modify-method.md), **Rename** Method \(RecordRef\), and [Delete Method \(RecordRef\)](recordref-delete-method.md) so that the end-user receives the following run-time error in these certain situations:

  **Unable to change an earlier version of the \<Table Name> record.
 The record should be read from the database again.
 This is a programming error.**

  You must design your application so that you use the most up-to-date version of the record for modifications to the database.
-You use the [GET Method \(RecordRef\)](recordref-get-method.md) to refresh the record with the latest version.
+You use the [Get Method \(RecordRef\)](recordref-get-method.md) to refresh the record with the latest version.

 ## Example
  This example shows how to change the value of the primary key of a Record variable, and how to change the value of the primary key of a RecordRef variable.